AliceElder/scotland-deaths-2020/README.md

-Motivation
+#Motivation
 In 2020 COVID-19 took hold of the world.
-This project looks at the death statistics throughout 2020 to find the impact.
+This project looks at the Scottish death statistics throughout 2020 to find the impact.

-File Descriptions
+#File Descriptions
 Data is taken from the Scottish NHS website.
-Up-to-date info can be found here:
 The data in this project spans 01/01/2020 to 25/07/2020

-Authors
+#Authors
 This project was created by Alice Elder.

-Acknowledgements
+#Acknowledgements
 Thanks to NHS Scotland for providing the data for this project.